-In accordance with Regulation 7.5.89 of the Corporations Regulations, funds in excess of the minimum amount, currently \$76.0 million, are able to be paid from the Fund for certain purposes approved by the Assistant Treasurer (the Minister).
+In accordance with section 7.5.89 of the Corporations Regulations 2001, funds in excess of the minimum amount, are able to be paid from the Fund for certain purposes approved by the Minister.
+As at the date of this report, the minimum amount was \$76.0 million.
+The Board has determined a new minimum amount of \$100.0 million.
+This will become effective as the minimum amount on approval by the Minister.